 Protect your legal rights and interests promptly; schedule a consultation with Johnson Attorneys Group at 1-800-208-3538 for a preliminary consultation at no cost to you.

-Types of Seatbelt Failure
+Types of Seatbelt Accident

 How can a seatbelt fail to properly restrain a driver or passenger?
 Two major reasons: design defects, or a flawed manufacturing process.
 Malfunctions occur under a wide range of circumstances.
 Below, we summarize the most common scenarios.